Goodbye to stuffy noses, irritating coughs, sore throats, aches and more…

 A eucalyptus essential oil balm can also be used for an all-over massage to help ease a fever and all those muscular aches and pains commonly associated with flu.
 Or you could try a spa favorite - a rich, luxurious eucalyptus massage oil.

-If you need to clear out your sinuses, another reflexology technique is to massage eucalyptus oil into the balls of your feet, focussing on the base of your three middle toes.
+If you need to clear out your sinuses, another reflexology technique is to massage eucalyptus oil into the balls of your feet, focusing on the base of your three middle toes.

 Hot or Cold Compress: